 Stop 6: Anakena Beach Easter Island

 The Moai on the restored platform at Anakena are some of the best-preserved on the entire island.
-When they came crashing down, they landed on the soft sand and were subsequently covered by said sand, which protected them from the natural, harsh elements on Easter Island.
+When they came crashing down, they landed on the soft sand and were subsequently covered, which protected them from the harsh elements on Easter Island.
 The detailed etching of ears, nose, fingers and even an apparent belly button are amazingly preserved.

 Easter Island Beach and Swimming

 Spending time at the beach or swimming was included as part of our tour of Easter Island.
-Even though a bit on the chilly side, we couldn’t resist jumping in (or, in Kris’s case, diving in) and taking a swim in the tropical island paradise.
-When booking your Easter Island tour, make sure to find out if swimming is on the agenda…and be sure to bring swimming attire if it is!
+Even though a bit on the chilly side, we couldn’t resist jumping in and taking a swim in the tropical island paradise!
+When booking your Easter Island tour, make sure to find out if swimming is on the agenda.

 Before our Rapa Nui trip, we debated about how to tour Easter Island.
 Hike or bike?
-Rent a car or take a guided tour?
-On our Easter Island trip, we experienced two ways to tour Isla de Pascua: hiking on our own and letting a local guide lead the way.
+Rent a car or join a guided group tour?
+On our Easter Island trip, we experienced two ways to tour Isla de Pascua: hiking on our own and joining a local guide on a group excursion.
 Each had pros and cons.

 Self Guided Easter Island Trip